A project to empower Saharawi voices through music

 - Growth of artistic profiles on the internet promoted at professional levels and visibility of Saharawi music on major playlists

-- Digital production of high quality music in the camps and its distribution and sale through the internet
+- Digital production of high quality music in the camps and its distribution through the internet

-- Existence of good local and international radio outlets for Saharawi music and culture.
+- Good local and international radio outlets for Saharawi music and culture.

 - Pilot blueprint for an international music festival planned and managed by the refugees themselves for the benefit of the community to promote a sustainable cultural artistic scene in the camps